This year marks the 125th anniversary of The Strand since it first opened in June 1896. We will be celebrating this landmark year with residents.

 Refurbishment works have been done in recent years to the playground areas.

-The image below is the summer opening of The Strand Leisure Park in 2005.
-Derek Smith is driving the train.
+Summer opening of The Strand Leisure Park in 2005.
+Derek Smith Driving the train.

 Image: Kent Messenger.